delph-in/pydelphin/docs/guides/commands.rst

   `pip`, it is available system-wide as `delphin` (without the `.sh`)

-For this tutorial, it is assumed you've installed PyDelphin via `pip` and thus use the second form.
+For this guide, it is assumed you've installed PyDelphin via `pip` and thus use the second form.

 The `delphin` command has several subcommands, described below.